ParrotSec/documentation/docs/info/virtual-machines.md

 ### QubesOS

-There are three ways to install ParrotSec GNU/Linux on QUbesOS for now.
+There are two ways to create a ParrotSec GNU/Linux VM on QubesOS for now.

 #### Option 1 - Create an HVM